 Always trust a teleprompter.

-After all, they never contain misspelled words, incorrect phrases, or fake names which are meant to fool the media.
+After all, they never contain misspelled words, incorrect phrases, or wrong names.

-On July 12th, KTVU News was reporting on the latest development in the July 6th crash of US-bound Asiana Airlines Flight 214 from Seoul, South Korea to San Francisco International Airport.
-KTVU co-anchor Tori Campbell covered the story during the station’s noontime broadcast and announced that the NTSB had just released the names of the pilots, reading them aloud on the air.
-What she did not realize was that the names as confirmed by the NTSB were completely fake.
-They were made up by an intern at the NTSB who had intended on playing a tremendous prank on the news media.
+Yesterday, KTVU News reported on the latest development in the July 6th crash of US-bound Asiana Airlines Flight 214 from Seoul, South Korea to San Francisco International Airport.
+KTVU co-anchor Tori Campbell covered the story during the station’s noontime broadcast and announced that the NTSB had just released the names of the airline pilots, reading them aloud and sounding out the foreign-looking names for the first time.
+What she did not realize was that the names as confirmed by the NTSB were not real.
+They were completely fake, made up by an intern at the NTSB who intended on playing a tremendous prank on the news media.

 Truthfully, Ms. Campbell should have known that something was awry when she saw these names displayed on her teleprompter: